william-dai/slack-clone/README.md

-# asg8
+# Slack Clone

 A Slack Clone, Kinda.

 Functionality Notes:

-- Only implemented mobile approach
-- Email only accepts email format 'email@example'
+- Email accepts email format 'email@example'
 - Password is encrypted within the backend
 - Authentication adds a session key inside of the browser to identify the user
   - If the session key does not exist, any paths will just redirect back to the login
 - Will populate channels and DMs on the home page
-- All users will current see the same channels due to incomplete implementation of permissions

 Toolbar:
 - Home button and DMs button only functional buttons, present throughout the web app